List of DOS commands: ECHO

-The ECHO command prints its own arguments back out to the DOS equivalent of the standard output stream.
-(Hence the name, ECHO) Usually, this means directly to the screen, but the output of echo can be redirected, like any other command, to files or devices.
-Often used in batch files to print text out to the user.
+Prints text to the DOS equivalent of the standard output stream.
+Usually, this means directly to the screen, but the output can be redirected, like any other command, to files or devices.
+Often used in batch file.

 Another important use of the echo command is to toggle echoing of commands on and off in batch files.
 Traditionally batch files begin with the @echo off statement.
 This says to the interpreter that echoing of commands should be off during the whole execution of the batch file, thus resulting in a "tidier" output (the @ symbol declares that this particular command (echo off) should also be executed without echo.)

 The command is available in MS-DOS versions 2 and later.

 EDIT

-EDIT is a full-screen text editor, included with MS-DOS versions 5 and 6, OS/2 and Windows NT to 4.0 The corresponding program in Windows 95 and later, and Windows 2000 and later is Edit v2.0.
+A full-screen text editor, included with MS-DOS versions 5 and 6, OS/2 and Windows NT to 4.0.
+The corresponding program in Windows 95 and later, and Windows 2000 and later is Edit v2.0.
 PC DOS 6 and later use the DOS E Editor and DR-DOS used editor up to version 7.